emanmoustafaalsayaad/Protein-Parsing-Algorithms-Final-Project/README.md

    Recursive dynamic programming using memoization based on the provided logic.

 2. **Bottom-Up DP (Tabulation)**
-   Iterative dynamic programming approach without recursion.
+   An iterative dynamic programming approach without recursion.

 3. **Trie-based DP**
    Optimized bottom-up DP using a Trie (prefix tree) to eliminate redundant string matching.